danielesantorsa/danielesantorsa/README.md

 - 👋 Hi, I’m @danielesantorsa
 - 👀 I’m interested in money
 - 🌱 I’m currently learning how to became rich
-- 💞️ I’m looking to collaborate on myself
+- 💞️ I’m looking to collaborate with myself
 - 📫 How to reach me ... just don't

 <!---